 - The support shanks are usually placed in the midfoot area of other shoes.
-However, the Zoom Flight 95 is the first shoe that used such feature along the outline of the upper, which also wraps the midfoot and heel.
+However, the Zoom Flight 95 is the first shoe that used such features along the outline of the upper, which also wraps the midfoot and heel.
 This attribute offers lightweight support, especially during lateral movements.

 - 20 years after the initial drop of the Nike Zoom Flight 95, the Swoosh brand gives tributes to Jason Kidd, one of NBA’s greatest point guards, with the drop of a retro version of his 1995 shoe in University Red/Black-White colorway.
 This sneaker is updated with a Jacquard woven upper, which offers an upbeat style to the iconic silhouette.